Monitor mode debugging

 - Keil MDK-ARM (ARM compiler)

-The monitor for SEGGER Embedded Studio is available via the sample project above.
-The monitor port for other compilers / IDEs than SEGGER Embedded Studio is available upon request from support@segger.com.
+SEGGER Embedded Studio's monitor mode is available through the sample project linked below.
+The monitor port for compilers and IDEs other than SEGGER’s Embedded Studio is available on request at https://www.segger.com/downloads/jlink/#Monitor-mode.

 Example project